-* Think about using titles that provide specific information about art.
+* Think about using titles that provide specific information about the art.
 Many people are too shy, afraid, or embarrassed to ask what untitled art is about, even if they like it.
-Or they just plain pass it by because they decide they'll have get it.
+They may just pass it by because they decide they won't be able to get it.
 Titles at least give viewers fighting chances to understand what they're looking at.

 * If a composition has identifiable proper names in it, like geographical locations, landmarks, species of plants or animals or sea life, people, objects, and so on, think seriously about including those names in your title.
 That way, your art might come up in search results for those proper names.
 For example, someone searching for information about the Mississippi River Delta might find your painting in their search results, and like it so much that they decide to look at more of your art, or maybe even contact you.

 * Good titles help people to recognize and appreciate aspects of your art that may not be immediately obvious.
 For example, a figure painting might be about family, childhood, memories, growing up, or youthful experiences.
 But without a title, viewers may never get the chance to fully experience those aspects of the work.
 Titles help viewers see what you want them to see.

 * If possible, use titles that have some connection to the visual content or composition of the work as opposed to ones that are completely unrelated to what the art looks like.
 Titles that clearly connect with the art at least keep viewers in the game.